berkintosun/Learning-VueJS/Hello World/README.md

 in Vue object,

 el = this object contains information about which part of html, will he controlled by the VueJS.
-It has similar syntax with # for id and . for class (did not tested the class one)

 data = this object contains all the variables that you may use.